wpbonelli/pytcherplants/README.md

 ### Installing dependencies

 Anaconda or Python3's built-in venv utility can be used to create a virtual environment.
-Alternatively the `computationalplantscience/smart` Docker image can be used.
+Alternatively there is an image available on Docker Hub: `wbonelli/pytcher-plants`.

 #### venv